macuriels/portfolio/content/project/predicting-depression-with-music/index.md

 And lastly, imagine if we created a more accurate model, would we still want to predict mental disorders based on music taste?
 This could entail severe ethical implications - from endangering freedom of speech to wanting to access private data in the name of mental health.

-In conclusion, **even though the machine learning models are relatively consistent when it comes to predicting depression, ultimately, the assumptions underlying the variables are reductionist and fail to capture the complex topics that are music and mental health**.
 Music is intertwined with sociocultural practices and it is hard to encompass all of the aspects involved in a short survey.
-As for mental health, self reported measures are always debatible - add to that the fact that these models reduced depression to a binary scale, then you have a much more dubious outcome variable.
-Should a follow-up analysis be conducted, I would recommend fully fleshing out these concepts and having more control (while randomizing) over the sampling method.
+As for mental health, self-reported measures are always debatable - add to that the fact that these models reduced depression to a binary scale, then you have a much more dubious outcome variable.

+Should a follow-up analysis be conducted, I would recommend fully fleshing out these concepts, having more/better data, and having more control (while randomizing) over the sampling method.